Benefits of Article 370 will be beyond one’s imagination

 This will open new avenues of livelihood and may also check mass exodus of the youth to other parts of the country, particularly from Jammu and Ladakh regions, he said.

-Referring to the benefits for the Panchayats in Jammu and Kashmir, the minister said the first instalment of central grant of Rs 20 to 30 lakh each has reached to many of the Panchayats which earlier did not receive even a fraction of this amount.
+Referring to the benefits for the Panchayats in Jammu and Kashmir, the minister said the first instalment of the central grant of Rs 20 to 30 lakh each has reached to many of the Panchayats which earlier did not receive even a fraction of this amount.

-At the social level, laws like Dowry Act, Child Marriage Act are going to be applicable, he said.
+At the social level, laws like the Dowry Act, Child Marriage Act are going to be applicable, he said.

 Taking a dig at the Congress, the National Conference and their allies for maintaining a studied silence on abrogation of Article 370, Singh said the children of the leaders of these political parties are also going to be entitled to the same benefits.